hdpriest-ui/icrn_manager/documentation/source/reference.rst

   .. code-block:: bash

-     ./icrn_manager libraries available
+     ./icrn_manager kernels available

-  List all available libraries and versions in the central catalog.
+  List all available kernels and versions in the central catalog, organized by language.

 - **list**

   .. code-block:: bash

-     ./icrn_manager libraries list
+     ./icrn_manager kernels list

-  List all libraries currently checked out and available for use in your user catalog.
+  List all kernels currently checked out and available for use in your user catalog, organized by language.

 - **get**

   .. code-block:: bash

-     ./icrn_manager libraries get <library> <version>
+     ./icrn_manager kernels get <language> <kernel> <version>

-  Download and unpack a library environment from the central repository.
+  Download and unpack a kernel environment from the central repository.

 - **use** (alias: activate)

   .. code-block:: bash

-     ./icrn_manager libraries use <library> <version>
+     ./icrn_manager kernels use <language> <kernel> <version>
-     ./icrn_manager libraries use none
+     ./icrn_manager kernels use none

-  Activate a library for your R session, or deactivate all libraries.
+  Activate a kernel for your R session, or deactivate all kernels.

 - **remove**

   .. code-block:: bash

-     ./icrn_manager libraries remove <library> <version>
+     ./icrn_manager kernels remove <language> <kernel> <version>

-  Remove a checked-out library and its files from your user space.
+  Remove a checked-out kernel and its files from your user space.

 - **clean**

   .. code-block:: bash

-     ./icrn_manager libraries clean <library> <version>
+     ./icrn_manager kernels clean <language> <kernel> <version>

-  Remove a library entry from your user catalog (does not delete files).
+  Remove a kernel entry from your user catalog (does not delete files).

 - **update**

   .. code-block:: bash

-     ./icrn_manager libraries update <library> <version>
+     ./icrn_manager kernels update <language> <kernel> <version>

-  (Not yet implemented) Update a checked-out library to the latest version from the central repository.
+  (Not yet implemented) Update a checked-out kernel to the latest version from the central repository.

 For help, run: